logdis/logdis-plugins/logdis-input-stdin/ReadMe.md

 **This is an officially supported http://logdis.io/ plugin.**

-Reads `stdin` and passes each line to the filters.
+An input plugin which reads `stdin` and passes each line to the filters.

 ## Synopsis ##